 This easy fondant rose tutorial will show you step-by-step how to make fondant roses without cutters.
 Making sugar roses doesn’t have to be hard.
-If you’ve got a ton of roses to make for a cake project, or maybe you just don’t want to spend hours making anatomically correct roses, this easy fondant rose is the perfect solution.
+If you’ve got a ton of roses to make, or maybe you just don’t want to spend hours making them, this easy fondant rose is the perfect solution.
 The only supply you’ll actually need is fondant.

 Now, if you want a super realistic looking rose made with gumpaste, and you have a little time, you’ll want to check out my tutorial on that here: How to Make a Large Gumpaste Rose.
 But if you want something easier and quicker, I’ve got ya covered here.